 The NDPs provide a consistent structure for inmate care, justification for actions, and a set of interventions specific to the inmate's presenting condition.
-Their purpose is to provide facts and information regarding specific health conditions or complaints and, thereby, facilitate the nurse's

-Page 11 of 96 Exhibit A ability to draw logical conclusions from observations, then provide appropriate intervention and followup for a particular health condition.
+Their purpose is to provide facts and information regarding specific health conditions or complaints and, thereby, facilitate the nurse's ability to draw logical conclusions from observations, then provide appropriate intervention and follow- up for a particular health condition.